 More information can be found on our MLC page on our website.

 If a crew member becomes incapacitated through a work-related injury or illness, the yacht owner (or employer) must pay full wages to the incapacitated crew member until recovery or for at least 16 weeks if it is a long-term injury or illness.
 The majority of this liability can be covered through Temporary Total Disablement (TTD) cover, often referred to as “loss of income protection” or “sick pay” cover.
-In some cases TTD cover may already be covered under the yacht’s P&I policy or crew medical insurance, but in the majority of cases it will need to be considered in addition to the existing insurance cover.
+In some cases the yacht’s P&I policy may have been extended to include Personal Accident & Illness cover, which also includes TTD cover, but in the majority of cases it will need to be considered in addition to the existing insurance cover and usually forms part of the crew health insurance.

 Insurers will need to be advised that the yacht’s status is changing to commercial.
-Usually this will result in an increase in premium to cover the additional MLC liabilities.
+This may result in an increase in premium to cover the additional MLC liabilities.

 The crew may need to obtain further maritime qualifications to work on board a Commercial Yacht.
 STCW Basic Safety Training and medical fitness certificates will have to be obtained as a minimum.
 Crew holding a certificate of competency issued in accordance with the STCW may need to obtain an endorsement from the flag state to work on board the Commercial Yacht.